7 Key Gen Z Trends for 2024

 7. Rising mental health concerns

-A 2021 survey from Deloitte found that 46% of Gen Zers feel stressed or anxious most or all of the time.
+A 2021 survey from Deloitte found around half of Gen Zers feel stressed or anxious most or all of the time.

 Reports from McKinsey say Gen Zers have the least positive outlook on life, and individuals in this generation are two to three times more likely than other generations to have thought about or attempted suicide in the past year.